TheIoTLearningInitiative/EmbeddedLinux/documentation/Modules.md

     user@host:~$ make image
     user@host:~$ make flash

-## Hello World kernel module native compilation
+## Hello World Kernel Module Native Compilation

 Might not be the best place to be ... please review!